couchbase/cbft/DESIGN.md

       |  | Compact both src & dest.   |  moves cannot happen concurrently
       v  \----------------------------/  with another set of vbucket moves.

-### Limit Concurrent cbft Backfills
+### Limiting Concurrent cbft Backfills

-Each new PIndex building built up on a new node means KV backfills (a backfill for each VBucket that's covered by the PIndex).
-Need to throttle the number of concurrent "new pindex builds".
-An advanced MCP (Managed, Central Planner) could provide this throttling.
+When a PIndex is assigned to a cbft node, that cbft node will start DCP streams to the KV nodes based on the VBucket's covered by the PIndex.
+Those DCP streams mean backfills.

+MCP can provide throttling by limiting the number of concurrent PIndex reassigments.
+A simple policy for MCP would be that MCP ensures that a cbft node only concurrently builds up a max of N new PIndexes, where N could have a default of 1.

+From the KV engine's point of view, that simple policy could still mean more than 1 backfill at a time, though, so if tighter throttling is needed, then perhaps MCP can additionally limit the concurrent PIndex reassignments to a max of M per cluster.
+M configured to be 1 would have the most throttling, but perhaps inefficiently leave some KV nodes underutilized during rebalancing, where the currently "moving" PIndex doesn't have any VBuckets from some KV nodes.

+A super advanced MCP might try to dynamically tune the M and N concurrency parameters to maximize throughput, such as by examining the VBuckets for each PIndex and cross-correlating those VBuckets to their current KV nodes.

 ### Increasing Availability of PIndexes

-The proposed design is that the MCP should only unassign old PIndexes only after new PIndexes are built up on the new nodes.
-The MCP can do this by computing a new plan, but only saving it off to the side somewhere in the Cfg, similar to how ns-server computes a fast-forward VBucket map.
+The proposed design is that the MCP should only unassign or remove an old PIndex instance from a cbft node only after some new PIndex instance has been built up on some other cbft node.

+The MCP can do this by computing a new plan but not publishing it yet to all the janitors.
+Instead, MCP saves the new, final plan off to the side somewhere in the Cfg, similar to how ns-server computes a fast-forward VBucket map.

+If MCP dies and restarts, or even gets restarted on a different couchbase node (i.e., ns-server master moved), then MCP should be able to pick up where it left off since it had saved its fast-forward-plan to the distributed Cfg.

-The MGP can then choose subset of the fast-forward plan to publish in steps to the plan Cfg that janitors are subscribing to.
-In other words, the MCP is roughly using the Cfg as a persistent, distributed message blackboard, where the MCP performs recurring, episodic writes to the plan in the Cfg to move the distributed cbft janitors closer and closer to the final, fast-forward plan.
+The MGP can then repeated choose some subset of the fast-forward-plan to publish in throttled steps to the janitor-visible plan in the Cfg, so that subscribing janitors will make progress.
+In other words, the MCP is roughly using the Cfg as a persistent, distributed message blackboard, where the MCP performs recurring, episodic writes to the janitor-visible plan in the Cfg to move the distributed cbft janitors closer and closer to the final, fast-forward plan.

 In pseudocode, the MCP roughly does the following...

-  while cfg.get("plan") != fastForwardPlan:
+  while cfg.get("plan") is not equal to the fastForwardPlan:
+     block until an optional,
-     result = block until external orchestrator (i.e. ns-server) allows us to do another episode of work;
+       external orchestrator (i.e. ns-server)
+       allows us to do another round of work, or if the external orchestrator says "cancel", then break;
-     if result == cancellation:
-       break

      currPlan := cfg.get("plan")